Brexit frequently asked questions

 As Jersey is formally mentioned in the UK’s Withdrawal Agreement from the EU it will be subject to all the implications of leaving the EU including the status of non-UK and Irish citizens living in the UK and Jersey.
 One of the first decisions made during the negotiations between the UK and EU was an agreement to protect the rights of EU citizens’ living in the UK and this extends to those people living in Jersey.
 In order to provide this protection the UK government and the EU have agreed to operate a scheme known as the ‘EU Settlement Scheme’, which will allow EU citizens to remain in the UK after Brexit.
 This is the reason why you need to apply for Settled Status.

-To make the process as smooth and easy as possible, the States of Jersey will be operating its own version of this scheme, to ensure that EU citizens who live in the Island, making a valuable contribution to our community, are able to stay.
+To make the process as smooth and easy as possible, the States of Jersey are operating its own version of this scheme, to ensure that EU citizens who live in the Island, making a valuable contribution to our community, are able to stay.
 If you are an EU Citizen who does not hold dual nationality e.g. British/Portuguese then you will be required to apply to the settlement scheme.

 You will still be able to travel freely between the UK and Ireland because there is a ‘Common Travel Area’ between Jersey and the UK and Ireland which allows people in Jersey to travel in and out of the UK and Ireland as they do now.
 However, new arrangements will be put in place for travel to the EU even if you are travelling through the UK.